 “She wants to ignore me 24/7 and give all her attention to the baby and then treats me like I exist only when she wants me to do something for her?”

+Those are perfect little openings for Satan.
 And he molds it, and feeds it and nurtures it.
-And if you do not have Jesus in your marriage, the tiny opening rips and rips and rips into something so big and out of control that you wake up after 8 years and wonder how in the world you ever got to where you are.
+And if you do not have Jesus in your marriage, those tiny openings rip and rip into something so big and out of control that you wake up after 8 years and wonder how in the world you ever got to where you are.

 And oh, how Satan loved us.
-I picture him sitting casually by in those honeymoon years tossing softball lies that we don’t give momentum to, but somehow didn’t forget.
-Lies that built and spiraled over time until they become this big, ugly story we replayed over and over in our minds.
-Lies that came in the form of advertising, friends, co-workers, self-help books, song lyrics, family and celebrities.
+I picture him sitting casually by in those honeymoon years tossing softball lies that we didn’t give momentum to at the time, but somehow didn’t forget.
+Lies that built and spiraled until they became this big, ugly story we replayed over and over in our minds and to others.
+Lies that came in the form of advertising, friends, co-workers, self-help books, song lyrics, family and celebrities:

 “It would be better for both of you if you split.
 He is miserable too."